Carrot (Daucus carota)-Black Rot

 See:

-Cause The fungus, Alternaria radicina (syn. = Stemphylium radicinum), can be seedborne or may overwinter in crop refuse.
+Cause The fungus, Alternaria radicina (formerly Stemphylium radicinum), can be seedborne or may overwinter in crop refuse.
 A. radicina typically is responsible for most cases of black root rot under cool soil or storage conditions.
+A separate Alternaria species, A. carotiincultae, has been reported as pathogenic on carrot in other regions; it is closely related to A. radicina and it is difficult to distinguish between these two species based on morphological characteristics and colony appearance.

 Symptoms In Oregon, black root rot typically occurs either in late winter or in early spring on overwintered carrots or carrots grown for seed production.
 The fungal pathogen attacks the leaf-stalk base and crown and may infect in the fall to incite late-winter and spring lesions.
 Symptoms may be small to extensive black lesions on the root surface, with a well-defined border between infected and healthy tissues.
 Such lesions may not penetrate deeply.
 Lesions may enlarge slowly in colder temperatures, even those near freezing.
 If lesions are extensive, plants may be stunted and also are prone to secondary infections by other organisms.
-In addition, black root rot may occur on carrots in storage, but the decay does not appear to spread from root to root in storage.
+Black root rot may occur on carrots in storage, but the decay does not appear to spread from root to root in storage.
+This fungus can cause damping-off of carrot seedlings.
+Under certain environmental conditions, A. radicina can cause a foliar blight similar to the Alternaria leaf blight incited by A. dauci.

 Cultural control Together, these measures should keep the diseases under control.